 Sofia Sandén, folk singer

-Fredrik Ullén, neurological researcher
+Fredrik Ullén, a neurological researcher

-Örjan de Manzano, neurological researcher
+Örjan de Manzano, a neurological researcher

 The short pitch of the project is as follows: